Skip to main content

 For GitLab to work, the cloud server must be accessible from the Internet.
 To do this, you need to create a private subnet and connect a public IP address — you can do this when creating the server.
 To configure GitLab when creating the server, you need to specify user data — user configuration parameters of the operating system.

-After creating a server with GitLab, a free one will be automatically released TLS Certificate from Let's Encrypt® for the domain you specify.
-To issue a certificate, you must add an A record for the domain and specify the public IP address of the server in the record value.
-The domain can be add to Selectel DNS hosting (actual).
+After you create a server with GitLab, a free TLS certificate from Let's Encrypt® is automatically issued for the domain you specify.
+To issue the certificate, you need to add an A record for the domain and specify the public IP address of the server in the record value.
+The domain can be added to Selectel DNS hosting.

-You can create a cloud server with GitLab in a standard configuration with automatic creation of a PostgreSQL database on the server, or you can connect the created PostgreSQL cloud database.
+You can create a cloud server with GitLab standard configuration with automatic PostgreSQL database creation on the server or connect the created cloud PostgreSQL database.

-3.1 In the field Name enter the server name.
+3.1 In the Name field, enter the name of the server.
 This will be set as the host name in the operating system.

-3.2 In the fields Region и Poole select region and pool segment The pool segment determines the list of available server configurations and the cost of resources.
-The list of available server configurations and the cost of resources depends on the pool segment.
+3.2 In the Region and Pool fields, select the region and pool segment in which the server will be created.
+The list of available server configurations and resource costs depends on the pool segment.
 Once the server is created, the pool segment cannot be changed.

-Click on the default source name, open the tab Appendicesselect Cloud GitLab <version> and press Select.
+Click the default source name, open the Applications tab, select Cloud GitLab <version>, and click Select.

 • fixed configuration — rulers in which the ratio of resources is fixed;

-• or arbitrary configuration, where any resource ratio can be specified.
+• or an arbitrary configuration in which any resource ratio can be specified.

-The configurations use different processors depending on the lineup and pool segment.
+The configurations use different processors depending on the line and pool segment.

-5.1.
-To select a fixed configuration, press FixedOpen the tab with the desired ruler and select the configuration.
+5.1 To select a fixed configuration, click Fixed, open the tab with the desired ruler and select the configuration.

-5.2 To select an arbitrary configuration, press Arbitrary, specify the number of vCPUs and the size of RAM.
+5.2 To select an arbitrary configuration, click Arbitrary, specify the number of vCPUs and the RAM size.

-5.3.
-To select the following as the server boot disk local disk and check the box Local SSD NVMe disk.
-To select a boot disk as the boot disk network disk don't check the box.
+5.3 To select a local disk as the server boot disk, check the Local SSD NVMe disk checkbox .
+To select a network disk as the boot disk, do not check the checkbox.

-Once the server is created, you can reconfigure.
+After the server is created, you can change the configuration.

-6. If you have not checked the checkbox Local SSD NVMe disk in step 5.3, the first specified network disk will be used as the server boot disk.
-In the block Disks:
+6. If you did not check the Local SSD NVMe disk checkbox in step 5.3., the first specified network disk will be used as the server boot disk.
+In the Disks:

-6.1 In the field Disk type select network boot disk type.
+6.1.
+In the Disk Type field, select the type of network boot disk.

 6.2 Specify the size of the network boot disk in GB or TB.
-Take into account network disk limits to the maximum size.
+Observe the maximum size limits for network disks.

-7. Add more network drives server.
-The additional disk is required to run GitLab and is used to store basic data, such as databases or repositories.
-In the block Disks:
+7. Add additional network disks to the server.
+An additional disk is required to run GitLab and is used to store basic data, such as databases or repositories.
+In the Disks:

-7.1 In the field Disk type select network drive type.
+7.1.
+In the Disk Type field, select the network disk type.

 7.2 Specify a network disk size of 30 GB or more.
-Take into account network disk limits to the maximum size.
+Observe the maximum size limits for network disks.

-7.3 Optional: to add another additional disk, press AddSelect the type of disk and specify its size.
+7.3 Optional: To add another additional disk, click Add, select the disk type and specify its size.

 Once the server is created, you can disconnect additional disks from it or connect new ones.

-9.1 Place on the server SSH key for the project for a secure connection.
+10.1 Place an SSH key on the server for secure connection.

-To add a new SSH key for a project to the cloud platform, click Add an SSH keyenter the key name, insert the public SSH key in OpenSSH format, and then click Add.
+To add a new SSH key to the cloud platform, click Add SSH Key, enter the key name, paste the public SSH key in OpenSSH format, and click Add.

-If an SSH key is added to the cloud platform, in the field SSH key select an existing key.
+If an SSH key is added to the cloud platform, select the existing key in the SSH Key field.

-9.2 Optionally: in the field Password for "root" copy the user's password root (a user with unlimited rights to all system operations).
-Save the password in a safe place and do not share it in public.
+10.2 Optionally: in the Password for "root" field, copy the password of the root user (a user with unlimited rights to all actions on the system).
+Save the password in a safe place and do not pass it on in public.

-10.1 Optionally: if you plan to create multiple servers and want to increase the fault tolerance of your infrastructure, add a server in the placement group.
-To create a new group, press Create a group, enter a group name, and select a policy for hosting on different hosts:
+11.1 Optional: If you plan to create multiple servers and want to increase the fault tolerance of your infrastructure, add a server to a placement group.
+To create a new group, click Create Group, enter a group name, and select a placement policy on different hosts:

 • preferably soft-anti-affinity.
 The system will try to place servers on different hosts.
 If there is no suitable host when creating a server, it will be created on the same host;